Achievable logoAchievable logo

 • Weight bearing

-• Patient standing on step with toes positioned over the edge with equal weight bearing; this causes a passive extension of the first MTP joint
+• Patient standing on the step with toes positioned over the edge with equal weight bearing; this causes a passive extension of the first MTP joint

 • Non-weight bearing